microhass/thee-worth/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > We would like to thank the Microverse community for their support and guidance throughout this project.
 Special thanks to our peers and mentors for their constructive feedback and advice.
+>
+> Special thanks also goes to [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) whos original design idea is from.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->